Grand Floridian Resort and Spa – Deluxe Resort

 Complimentary Wi-Fi service available is available in all Walt Disney World hotels.
 See our Internet Access page for details.

-That's the Grand Floridian Resort and Spa Nightly Turndown Service.
-Each evening between 5:30 p.m. and 9:30 p.m., housekeeping will turn down your beds and leave chocolates and a Disney-themed "goodnight" note.
+The Grand Floridian Resort and Spa does offer Nightly Turndown Service, but it is NOT provided in a standard room UNLESS you request it.
+If you’d like this service, each evening between 5:30 p.m. and 9:30 p.m., housekeeping will turn down your beds and leave chocolates and a Disney-themed “goodnight” note.
 If this service is not convenient, you may request turndown at a specific time.

 Someone left some nice robes in the closet!
 What’s up?